Avis Acres

 Thyra Avis Mary Acres (née McNeill, 26 March 1910 – 15 October 1994) was a New Zealand artist, writer, illustrator and conservationist.
-She is best known for her comic strip about two pohutukawa fairies, Hutu and Kawa.
+She is best known for her comic strip about two pōhutukawa fairies, Hutu and Kawa.

 Biography

 Avis Acres was born in Wellington, New Zealand, on 26 March 1910, the eldest of four children.
 In 1913 she moved to Auckland with her parents.
 She attended St Cuthbert's College in Auckland from 1915 until 1924, when family financial difficulty forced Acres to get a job writing show cards for shops.
 She later worked in an architect's office, copying drawings.
 Encouraged by her father who recognised her talent for drawing, Avis attended night classes to learn pen and ink sketching at the Druleigh School of Art on Queen Street.
 It was these lessons that gave her the confidence to write her first cartoon series, The Adventures of Twink and Wink, the Twinkle Twins which was published by the Auckland Star.

 Together with a friend, Avis ran a successful business painting decorations onto furniture.

 Avis married George Audley Johnston Acres (nicknamed Bob, after Bob Acres) on August 14 1935.
 The couple bought a poultry farm on the outskirts of Hamilton, and named their new property 'The Acreage'.
 Avis was active in the local Anglican community, the NZ National Party and the Plunket Society.
 During this period she took lessons in oil painting from Ida Carey.

 In 1950, Avis and Bob moved to Taupō, in the belief that the climate there would be better for Bob's health as he had suffered from respiratory illness since he was 18.
 They relocated several more times, first to Levin, then Te Horo, and finally Tauranga.

 Avis died on 15 October 1994, she had no children.